mfaytak/ntulect/lecture2.md

 [picture of ball on spring w/cameras]

-## another slide or two

-which ties things together

-what about the start of the PCA section in a few slides?

-## principal component analysis
+## Principal component analysis

+A basic primer on how **PCA** 🤖 works

-Eigenvectors: the latent dimensions discovered by PCA, which form a better basis for describing the data
+* Eigenvectors: the latent dimensions discovered by PCA, which form a better basis for describing the data
-Eigenvalues: the amount of variance in data set explained by each eigenvector Projections ("scores"): transform of data into this new space, in terms of eigenvectors
+* Eigenvalues: the amount of variance in data set explained by each eigenvector
+* Projections ("scores"): transform of data into this new space, in terms of eigenvectors

+## Eigendecomposition

+A complicated term for **rotating** high-dimensional data to find a new **basis** for describing the data

+🤖

-## principal component analysis
+## Projection

+The data can then be **projected** from its "naive" basis (the features originally measured) into a new basis

+[figure or figures here]

+## Basic example

-A basic example in NB
+A basic example in NB 👩‍💻🧑🏾‍💻👩🏻‍💻

-# "Black box" methods

-## Why this lecture doesn't cover neural nets

-If we are theoretically motivated, we must be able to *understand* human behavioral reasons for a certain outcome

-NNs make this quite hard because they merely *perform*

-## Transparent dimensionality reduction

-Styler dissertation
+* Opening a sample data set
+* Eigendecomposition
+* Projection into new basis
+* Basic data viz

+...

 # Wrapping up